 From Fig. \ref{amplitude damping}(a), we find that the optimal encoding time in the standard scheme satisfies the predicted relation $T_{\rm opt} = 2/\gamma=2 T_1=10~\text{s}$ \cite{LJY17}.
-When the encoding time is smaller than $T_{\rm opt}$, it is clear that the ancilla-assisted scheme and our control-enhanced scheme have comparable performance, both can achieve great enhancement of the QFI compared to the standard scheme.
-However, when the encoding time is beyond $T_{\rm opt}$, we observe that the QFI using the ancilla-assisted scheme starts to decay, while our control-enhanced scheme still maintain the increment of the QFI.
-If we investigate the sensitivity, as shown in Fig. \ref{amplitude damping}(b), we find that the ancilla-assisted scheme only improves the sensitivity around 25$\%$, while our control-enhanced scheme gets almost an order improvement, compared to the standard scheme.
+When the encoding time is smaller than $T_{\rm opt}$, it is clear that the ancilla-assisted scheme and our control-enhanced scheme have comparable performance; both can achieve great enhancement of the QFI compared to the standard scheme.
+However, when the encoding time is beyond $T_{\rm opt}$, we observe that the QFI using the ancilla-assisted scheme starts to decay, while our control-enhanced scheme still maintains the increment of the QFI.
+If we investigate the sensitivity, as shown in Fig. \ref{amplitude damping}(b), we find that the ancilla-assisted scheme improves the sensitivity by only around 25$\%$, while our control-enhanced scheme leads to almost an order of magnitude improvement compared to the standard scheme.